ttm/mass/notes.md

 necessary:
 - unify the mentions to scripts and musical pieces.
 E.g. only sec 2 starts by saying about it.
 E.g. Sec 3 mentions the musical pieces not only on the end.
+- check if all the pieces are on the repo.

 Urgent:
 * Better discuss Midi notation, translation between midi and Hz